-- Note Performing repeated illumination and/or sensor reading operations over a short time period can cause a sudden drop in watch's charge.
-This will cause the watch to enter the charge recover mode.
+- Performing repeated illumination and/or sensor reading operations over a short time period can cause a sudden drop in watch's charge.
+This will cause the watch to enter the charge recovery mode.
 The watch is in the charge recovery mode when RECOVER is flashing on the digital display.
 The charge recovery mode is the same as a low battery charge state, access to some functions is limited while the watch charge is recovering.
 Normal operation will resume after recovery is complete.
 For more information, refer to "Power Recovery Mode" (page E-16).

 A flashing CHARGE indicator means that the charge level of the watch has suddenly dropped.
-Immediately expose the watch to light to charge it.
+Immediately expose the watch ha light to charge it. - Immediately expose the watch to light to charge it.